As we all know, college is expensive.

-Besides the issues with consolidation, there are some other issues to be aware of when considering an ACS school loan.
-In recent years, there have been numerous complaints about how ACS manages student loans, which resulted in the Department of Education severing ties with this loan servicer.
+Besides the issues with consolidating student loans, there are some other issues to be aware of when considering an ACS school loan.
+In recent years, there have been numerous complaints about how ACS manages student loans, which resulted in the Department of Education severing ties with this student loan servicer.

 Borrowers have expressed frustration with the ACS' methods of management, saying that they were told misinformation about payment plans, and that borrowers would feel trapped in plans they no longer wanted.

 There was even a 2016 lawsuit in Massachusetts citing these exact issues that settled for 2.4 million dollars.

 There is no set way to qualify for the ACS student loan program, as it will depend on a variety of factors.
 Depending on the type of loans you have or want, you'll have different qualification guidelines.